andrewlin618/Study-Group/README.md

 This web application is for students looking to either create or find local study groups.

-Users are able to create study groups, specify topics, receive recommendations on books, set parameters and choose a location.
+Users can create study groups, specify topics, receive recommendations on books, set parameters, and choose a location.

-Users can also find all study groups created by different people on the main page, they will be able to join them, chat, quit and filter by location, topic (coming soon!)and etc. They can also see who is also attending the study group.
+Users can also find all study groups created by different people on the main page.
+They will be able to join them, chat, quit and filter by location, topic (coming soon!), etc. They can also see who is also attending the study group.

 - [End Goal](#end-goal)
 - [Getting Started](#getting-started)